barbagroup/legate-evaluation/one-month-evaluation.md

 Legate is still in its early stage of development.
 Issues and bugs should be expected.
 However, during our tests, we feel that a few of the issues concern some basic features that Legate must have in order to be an effective _drop-in replacement_ of NumPy.
 We believe that some of these issues are due to not being tested with real-world Python applications.
 Real-world applications are complicated in both software design and required NumPy features.

 On the other hand, though real-world Python applications may be complicated, they are often not optimized and not designed for the HPC purpose.
-It will be nice if Legate can also give a good performance when an application code is not well designed.
+It will be nice if Legate can also give a good performance when an application code is not optimally designed.

 Finally, one crucial feature of Legate is the capability to run under multi-node and multi-GPU configurations.
 At the current stage, we have not yet tested these configurations.
 We lack the required hardware resources.
 Also, we believe it may be better to resolve the issues encountered in single-node/-GPU configurations before moving on.